MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 ## Step 4: Assign resource accounts

 All Auto attendants must have an associated resource account.
-All resource accounts must be assigned a CXXXXXX.
+All resource accounts must be assigned a [Microsoft Teams Phone Resource Account license](teams-add-on-licensing/virtual-user.md).
 If you wish, you can assign several resource accounts to an Auto attendant.

 ### Add an existing resource account
 To add an existing resource account: